Modelling stellar streams that emerge from globular clusters

 Reconstructing galaxy assembly history using globular clusters

-I apply an updated version of the Chen & Gnedin (2023) model to a sample of simulation galaxies matching various observational characteristics of the Milky Way.
+We apply an updated version of the Chen & Gnedin (2023) model to a sample of simulation galaxies matching various observational characteristics of the Milky Way.
 The model generates a catalogue of model globular clusters reproducing the total mass, mass function, metallicity distribution, radial profile, and velocity dispersion of the Galactic globular cluster systems, see Chen & Gnedin (2024a).
 The catalogue is publicly available here.
 Based on this catalogue, I examine widely-used clustering methods to categorize the progenitors of globular clusters, using their age, chemical, and kinematic properties, and subsequently apply the same methods and properties to Galactic clusters.
 The categorization is detailed in Chen & Gnedin (2024b).

 Figure: classification of the Milky Way globular clusters shown in the integral of motion plane.